-All of us are sexual beings, yet the victims of a Christian upbringing often display circumspection, disdain and even outright condemnation of sexuality.
-There are some predictable results, such as self-loathing, denial over sexual orientation, frigid relationships, guilt, loneliness, anger, and regret.
-Secular society is usually left to pick up the pieces after the damage has been done.
-I have many patients, particularly older people, who still have sexual problems due to their Christian upbringings, and it’s sometimes very difficult to help them.
+All of us are sexual beings, yet the victims of a Christian upbringing often display circumspection, disdain, or even an outright rejection of their own sexuality.
+There are some predictable results, such as self-loathing, denial over sexual orientation, guilt, loneliness, anger, regret, and failed or frigid relationships.
+Doctors, psychologists and social workers are often left to pick up the pieces after the damage has been done.
+I have many patients, particularly older people, who have sexual problems and broken relationships due to their Christian upbringings, and it is sometimes very difficult to help them.
 How tragic and unnecessary!

 Some fundamentalist Christians have an obsessive preoccupation with other’s sexual preferences, thereby externalizing their own inner battle against sin.
 A classic example is a noisy preacher, himself a closet homosexual, babbling on about the evil of being gay.

 Religion Replacing Love

 There is nothing more crucial to a child’s emotional development than the love freely given by parents and family.